webdevphi/Winter-2018-Workshops/1-React/README.md

 ```

 - We still need to import react since the jsx gets transpiled to a bunch of `React.createElement()` calls
-- Here I am using Arrow function notation just because it looks pretty.. but it is also concise and common in documentation
+- Here I am using Arrow function notation just because it looks pretty... but it is also concise and common in documentation
-- Last thing we will do is export the `Child` function as default
+- The last thing we will do is export the `Child` function as default

 Let's update the render in the index.jsx to make it easier to add components